CS257-F23/team-project-h/Proposal.md

 - Devin: I am familiar with HTML, and CSS, but not Python.
 - Dexter: Python, flask, data visualization, and database modeling.
 - Lucy: I am a good listener and I am willing to resolve disagreements.
-I am also pretty confident in my learning ability.   test.
+I am also pretty confident in my learning ability.
 - Alisa: I have good artistic skills and am good at making artistic decisions.

 **How will we capitalize on the strengths of each member?**

-Some of the team members have experience building websites, so they are good resources for everyone.
-We want to collaborate with each other to learn from one another and build a great project.
-Everyone in the groupchat can request to hold an extra meeting in addition to the weekly-scheduled one.
+Davin and Dexter have experience building websites, so they will be a tool for the rest of the team when working with the database.
+Lucy will help us in resolving disagreements when we cannot come to a decision.
+She will make sure our team meets consistently, and that everyone can request additional meetings if they need help.
+Alisa will help design the look of the site when working with front-end components.

 - Devin is in charge of get\_by\_company
 - Dexter is in charge of get\_by\_date